artbox-admin/automatic-app-landing-page/_pages/presskit.md

 ![](/assets/artbox-coverflow.png)<br><br>

+Artbox features a clean, simple, and refreshing user experience.
+With a separate profile for each child, it's easy to add add new entries and view projects.
+Use the Gallery View to browse all submitted artwork and sort by favorites.

+Add a description of each art piece and record the date it was created.
+Artbox will automatically display your child's age from when their masterpiece was made.

 ### Features<br>
 #### Clean Interface<br>
 Artbox features a simple, minimalistic design that's intuitive and refreshing to use.
 Browse your children's artwork by text or photo.
 Filter by your favorites, or search for creations by keyword.